Best display? Who should leave? Fans on PL season

 - Player whose time is up: With the arrival of both Erling Haaland and Julien Alvarez, one of Riyad Mahrez, Gabriel Jesus or Raheem Sterling.

-- Opposition player you'd love at your team: Son Heuing-min of Spurs or Chelsea's Reece James.
+- Opposition player you'd love at your team: Son Heung-min of Spurs or Chelsea's Reece James.

 - Happy with your manager?
 Next question!
 Let's get his next contract extension signed please.